clawpack/amrclaw/examples/acoustics_2d_adjoint/README.rst

   Contains code to solve the adjoint problem.

-  The output times specified in this directory should agree with those for the forward code.
+  The output times specified in this directory should to at least as far out in time as the forward solution is desired, with sufficiently dense outputs to properly capture the evolving adjoint solution.

 Running the Code
 --------------------